BroadbandForum/obudpst/tests/README.md

 The server and client commands **MUST** include the appropriate flags to run as the expected mode.
 For example, the `client-cli` command flags **MUST** include `"-d"` or `"-d server"` to run in the client mode.
-Additionally the `client-cli` value **MUST** include `"-f -json"` if metrics are defined for a specific test case within `test_cases.yaml`
+Additionally the `client-cli` value **MUST** include `"-f json"` if metrics are defined for a specific test case within `test_cases.yaml`

 The system running the test must provide a set of requirements, including: